samstork/MysteryProject/Characters/Rebecca Quill.md

 ### Coverage of Political Campaign
 [[Political Campaign Article]]
 - For one of her first big stories with [[Local News]], she covers the strangely heated fight over the small green area near Palmslag ([[Local Faerie Area]])
-- She manages to get statements from [[Heath M. Laffee]] and [[Casey Raid]]
+- She manages to get statements from [[Heath M. Laffee]] and [[Casey Reid]]
-	- [[Casey Raid]]: That land is private property.
+	- [[Casey Reid]]: That land is private property.
 Building something on it would be perfectly lawful, no matter what Mr. Laffee and the residents say
 	- [[Heath M. Laffee]]: It's an important part of the neighbourhood etc.
 ### Rise in popularity
 - Continues to work at [[Local News]], writing numerous articles